-The unusable reserves are the Revaluation Reserve (£40.1 million) and the Capital Adjustment Account (£282.9 million), which are not cash backed.
+The unusable reserves consist of the Revaluation Reserve (£40.1 million) and the Capital Adjustment Account (£282.9 million).
+These reserves are not cash backed.
 The Capital Adjustment Account records the consumption of the value of asset and what used to be called deferred charges and is now Revenue Expenditure Funded from Capital under Statute over the period that the authority benefits from the expenditure.